ViniciusSilveiraAlves/currency_converter/README.md

 # Currency Converter

-My first project using Flutter, this app get the money value on web apis and convert using between R$ -> US$ -> € -> ₿ (BitCoin)
+My first project using Flutter, this app gets the money value on web apis and convert it between R$ -> US$ -> € -> ₿ (BitCoin)

-This app use a get request to https://api.hgbrasil.com/finance?key=your_key
+This app does a get request to https://api.hgbrasil.com/finance?key=your_key

 ## Screenshot